TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_icssg.md

 - Selecting DUAL MAC mode in ICSSG does not imply both the MAC ports being functional.
 - To setup Dual MAC configuration, two instances of ICSSG have to be opened.
 - Both of the instances have to be setup as shown above in the MAC configuration.
-- Unlike shown in the image, set the QoS level to 3 for layer 2 use cases.
+- Unlike what is shown in the image, set the QoS level to 3 for layer 2 use cases.
-- Dual MAC mode Port of the first instance has to be set to MAC_PORT_1.
+- Dual MAC mode port of the first instance has to be set to MAC_PORT_1.
   \imageStyle{icssg_dmac_sysconfig_1.png,width:30%}
   \image html icssg_dmac_sysconfig_1.png ICSSG DUAL MAC PORT-1 configuration.

-- Dual MAC mode Port of the second instance has to be set to MAC_PORT_2.
+- Dual MAC mode port of the second instance has to be set to MAC_PORT_2.
-- Uncheck the option "Enable MDIO MDC Config" in secode ICSSG isntance.
+- Uncheck the option "Enable MDIO MDC Config" in the second ICSSG instance.
 - Set the QoS level to 3, same as the first instance.
   \imageStyle{icssg_dmac_sysconfig_2.png,width:30%}
   \image html icssg_dmac_sysconfig_2.png ICSSG DUAL MAC PORT-2 configuration.